orocos/orocos_kinematics_dynamics/orocos_kdl/src/chainhdsolver_vereshchagin_doc.md

 | 0 |
 | 0 |

-The last example involves the specification of desired end-effector motion (in this case, non-zero accelerations) in all 6 **DOFs**:
+The last example involves the full specification of the desired end-effector motion (in this case, not necessarily zero accelerations), i.e. specification of constraints in all 6 **DOFs**:

 **alpha** =
 |   |   |   |   |   |   |